fieldOfView/Cura-OctoPrintPlugin/README.md

 zeroconf
 ----
-This plugin contains a fork of the python zeroconf module by jstasiak which is licensed under the LGPL-2.1: https://github.com/jstasiak/python-zeroconf
+This plugin contains a submodule/copy of the python zeroconf module as maintained by jstasiak.
+Python-zeroconf is licensed under the LGPL-2.1: https://github.com/jstasiak/python-zeroconf
-This fork is included with the plugin because the version that is included with Cura itself is old and contains bugs.
+The module is included in the OctoPrintPlugin to replace the version that ships with older versions of Cura because that version has bugs.